×

 We asked foreigners in Vietnam what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Vietnam by using online real estate websites, such as Batdongsan.com.vn, to browse listings of available properties.
 They can also contact local real estate agents to help them find a suitable home.
-Additionally, expats can search for homes in Vietnam by attending open houses and visiting neighborhoods to get a better feel for the area," explained one person living in Vietnam.
+Additionally, expats can search for homes in Vietnam by attending open houses and visiting neighborhoods to get a better feel for the area," wrote one expat who made the move to Vietnam.

 About the Author